Comparison of TG Therapeutics Inc. (TGTX) and Anchiano Therapeutics Ltd (NASDAQ:ANCN) | New Business Observer

 Profitability

-Table 2 represents TG Therapeutics Inc. (NASDAQ:TGTX) and Anchiano Therapeutics Ltd (NASDAQ:ANCN)’s return on equity, net margins and return on assets.
+Table 2 shows us TG Therapeutics Inc. and Anchiano Therapeutics Ltd’s net margins, return on assets and return on equity.

 |Net Margins